 A simple bhindi fry recipe that’s easy to make and delicious to eat.
 Sliced okra is stir fried in a masala made of onions, tomatoes, spices and a dash of ketchup for a dry sabzi that tastes yum with some warm Indian bread.

-Okra, quaintly called lady’s fingers in India, is a very popular vegetable there and there are SO many ways to make it.
-This is just one of them, and it gets ready in a heartbeat.
-Really, it’s that quick n easy!
+Okra, quaintly called lady fingers in India, is a very popular vegetable and there are so many ways to make it.
+Bhindi fry with onions and tomatoes is just one of them, and it gets ready in a heartbeat.
 Hard to believe if you’ve never cooked it but all it takes is a few minutes to soften.